-A baby sling — a one-shouldered baby carrier made of soft fabric — can be a safe way to carry a baby, if you follow important safety guidelines.
-When used incorrectly, however, a baby sling can pose a suffocation hazard to an infant younger than age 4 months.
+A baby sling — typically a one-shouldered baby carrier made of soft fabric — can be a safe way to carry a baby, if you follow safety guidelines.
+But a baby sling can pose a suffocation hazard to an infant, particularly those younger than age 4 months.

 - Read the instructions.
-Double-check the baby sling's weight minimum before placing your newborn in it.
+Double-check the baby sling's weight minimum before placing your baby in it.

 - Keep your baby's airways unobstructed.
-Make sure your baby's face isn't covered by the baby sling and is visible to you at all times.
+Make sure your baby's face isn't covered by the baby sling or your body and is visible to you at all times.

-- Keep an eye out for wear and tear.
-Repair any rips or tears in the sling's seams and fasteners.
+- Be alert for wear and tear.
+Check for tears in the sling's seams and fasteners.

 See more Expert Answers

-- Jana LA, et al. Heading Home With Your Newborn: From Birth to Reality.
-2nd ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2011:198.
+- Jana LA, et al. Thinking outside of the house.
+In: Heading Home With Your Newborn: From Birth to Reality.
+3rd ed.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2015.